 How to nail your wedding speeches

 Before we start!
-If your reception venue doesn’t have a wedding coordinator or someone who will introduce proceedings, consider asking the Best Man or someone with a loud voice and some confidence to introduce the speakers.
+If your venue doesn’t have a wedding coordinator or someone who will introduce proceedings, consider asking the Best Man or someone with a loud voice and some confidence to introduce the speakers.
 Make sure guests are back from the loo and everyone has a drink to toast with.
 In terms of who can give a speech, tradition dictates it’s the Father of the Bride, the Groom and the Best Man, but as we know that is old fart stuff, and the world has moved on since then.
 Anybody can give a speech.

 1. When to do them?
-Before/after dinner – avoid during
+Before/after dinner – avoid during / in between courses plz

 2. Sit/stand together during the speeches